Ramesh Srivastava: Early life

 Ramesh Srivastava was born on June 26, 1983, in Austin, Texas, to Patricia Noel Goettel and Rajendra Kumar Srivastava.
 His father is from Lucknow, Uttar Pradesh, while his mother is American, from New Jersey.
 He attended Leander High School in Leander, Texas, and later attended the University of Glasgow in Glasgow, Scotland, majoring in literature.

 Career

 In 2002, after graduating from college and returning to Texas, Srivastava formed the band Voxtrot in Austin.
 They recorded one extended play and released a self-titled album, which garnered critical acclaim.
 In 2010, the group disbanded, with Srivastava stating that their career trajectory had been one of "long, simmering build, explosion, and almost instantaneous decay."
-The band played their final show at the Bowery Ballroom in New York City on June 26, 2010, Srivastava's twenty-seventh birthday.
+The band played what was believed to be their final show at the Bowery Ballroom in New York City on June 26, 2010, Srivastava's twenty-seventh birthday.

 In 2014, Srivastava released his first solo record, The King.
 The record was performed live as a four-piece on a nationwide tour of Japan.
-On May 6, 2022, the group announced they were embarking on a reunion tour through the latter part of the year, along with the release of archival recordings.
+On May 6, 2022, Voxtrot announced they were embarking on a reunion tour through the latter part of the year, along with the release of archival recordings.